brotkrueml/typo3-matomo-widgets/Documentation/Widgets/Index.rst

 .. versionadded:: 1.3.0

-Displays a list of JavaScript errors that occurred in the last seven days:
+Displays a list of JavaScript errors that occurred in the last 14 days:

 .. figure:: /Images/WidgetJavaScriptErrors.png
    :alt: Widget JavaScript errors